top of page

 Concerts & Events

-Tickets, price £15, are available from Eastbourne Visitor Centre, at www.wegottickets.com, or at the door.
-A retiring collection will be taken by The Eastbourne Samaritans, a charity regularly supported by Eastbourne Choral Society.
-Further details of the choir and its programme of events can be found at www.eastbournechoralsociety.org.uk.
+Tickets for this concert, price £15, are available from The Eastbourne Visitor Centre, at www.wegottickets.com, or at the door.
+(Students and accompanied children free.)
+Further details can be found at www.eastbournechoralsociety.org.uk.

 "The choir of almost a hundred voices will have studied and practised for weeks and months to achieve this performance, and achieve it they did.
 There was splendid clarity despite the sometimes cloudy texture of the music, there was excellent balance and tuning, and above all there was a oneness with the spirit of the music, its ebb and flow, and its lyrical and emotional range.
 A memorable night!"